fossi-foundation/wishbone/src/b3.1/source/01_introduction.rst

 The array size on any particular core may vary.
 In many cases the array boundaries are omitted if they are irrelevant to the context of the description.

-Special user defined signals, called tags, can also be used.
+Special user defined signals, called *tags*, can also be used.
-Tags are assigned a tag type that indicates the exact timing to which the signal must adhere.
+Tags are assigned a *tag type* that indicates the exact timing to which the signal must adhere.
 For example, if a parity bit such as [PAR_O] is added to a data bus, it would probably be assigned a tag type of TAG TYPE: TGD_O().
 This indicates that the signal will adhere to the timing diagrams shown for [TGD_O()], which are shown in the timing diagrams for each bus cycle.
 Also note that, while all tag types are specified as arrays (with parenthesis '()'), the actual tag does not have to be a signal array.